 Local Community Links:

-The current two-story wood-framed Amtrak station was constructed in 1995.
+The current two-story, wood-framed Roseville Intermodal Center was constructed in 1995.
 This structure is an updated version of an original Southern Pacific Railroad standard station plan and is true to that design and layout except for modern updates of the electrical and plumbing systems.
 The first floor has a waiting area for Amtrak and intercity and local bus passengers, while a travel agency is located on the second floor.